Nutrition

 Seeded varieties of bread are generally one of the healthiest types of bread as the seeds add extra nutrients.
 Seeds like chia, pumpkin, sunflower and flax make healthy snacks and are nutrient-dense, so they automatically kick the health factor up a notch when added to bread.

 Plus, according to the Cleveland Clinic, these seeds (along with hemp seeds and sesame seeds) are some of the healthiest seeds you can add to your diet, so if you don't want to eat them as they come, buying a healthy bread that includes the likes of pumpkin seeds is an excellent way to incorporate these nutrient-dense foods into your diet.
-Seeds notably add iron, calcium, phosphorus and magnesium to your slice of bread.
+Seeds add fiber, unsaturated fats and protein plus minerals like iron, calcium, phosphorus and magnesium, and they bring flavor and crunch.

 Many of the healthiest bagel brands now sell seeded versions as well, allowing you to mix up the type of seeded bread you eat and offering a great solution for breakfast if you don't want standard toast.
 You could even make your own at home, including variations like gluten-free bread with seeds of your choice or a sweet vegan pumpkin bread with ground flax and a pumpkin seed topping.